-The Foundation is a long-time champion of STEM initiatives - Science, Technology, Engineering and Math.
+The Foundation is a long-time champion of STEM initiatives -- Science, Technology, Engineering and Math.
 Bronx River research began with two students and a teacher applying for a grant, and it has grown into a school-wide course of study.
 A full-fledged Bronx River research class is offered in the High School.
 Students present their findings to local colleges, work in collaboration with other high schools studying further downriver, and mentor Elementary students in age-appropriate research techniques.
-The Foundation has funded nearly every STEM-related project piloted in the school.
+The Foundation has funded nearly every STEM-related initiative piloted in the school.
 These include updated equipment, professional development, new curricula, and facilities projects aimed at improving the school’s technology, engineering, math, and science offerings.
-Working closely with Bronxville’s Director of Technology, the Foundation is supporting integrated STEM programs across all three schools.
+Foundation grants have also funded several important sustainability initiatives including the food scrap recycling program, water bottle filling stations, recycling equipment, and student entrepreneurship initiatives focused on sustainability.

 District-wide

 In the fall of 2020, the Bronxville School opened the doors to a state-of-the-art Design & Innovation Center, adding an additional 1,100 square feet in new physical learning space for STEM work, courtesy of a Foundation grant.
-A $160,000 Foundation grant in 2014 introduced Chromebooks and the Google For Education platform (G-Suite for Education) to the Elementary, Middle and High Schools bringing technology and real-time collaboration into the classroom.
+In 2014, a $160,000 Foundation grant introduced Chromebooks and the Google For Education platform (G-Suite for Education) to the Elementary, Middle and High Schools, bringing technology and real-time collaboration into the classroom.
 In 2017, the Foundation funded the establishment of a K-12 iSTEAM Committee to drive STEM curriculum enhancement and integration across all grades.

 Elementary School